Vladyslav-K/figma-to-ai-json/FORMAT_SPEC.md

 ## Overview

-This format is optimized for AI/LLMs to generate pixel-perfect React/Tailwind code from Figma designs.
+This format is optimized for AI/LLMs to generate pixel-perfect UI code in any framework from Figma designs.

 ## Design Principles